LukePappa/Ourism/synthesis.md

 All things present at the inception of the universe are subject to timelines wherein they come to recognize Divine Love as the only reality.
-Such clarity of perception may come to one does not impose misery upon oneself.
+Such clarity of perception may come to one who does not impose misery upon oneself.